-- to ensure at the start of each year, parents are fully informed and aware of how PSHE is being managed within the year group and what the procedures and expectations are - To provide an explanation of topics to parents when necessary and give guidance of how they might assist their child. - To set tasks that takes equal and racial opportunities into account.
+- to ensure at the start of each year, parents are fully informed and aware of how PSHE is being managed within the year group and what the procedures and expectations are - To provide an explanation of topics to parents when necessary and give guidance of how they might assist their child. - To set tasks that take equal opportunities into account, including protected characteristics, and adhere to the statutory Relationships Education Guidance 2020.